 We operate a licensing and royalty business model.
 We typically charge a license fee for access to our technology and a royalty fee for each unit of silicon which incorporates our technology.
 License fees are invoiced in accordance with agreed-upon contractual terms.
-Royalties are reported and invoiced one quarter in arrears and generally are based on a fixed unit rate or a percentage of the sale price for the CEVA-based silicon product.
+Royalties are reported and invoiced quarterly and generally based on a fixed unit rate or a percentage of the sale price for the CEVA-based silicon product.